rosenyu304/BOEngineeringBenchmark/README.md

-# BO Engineering Benchmarks with PFN-CEI
+# PFN-CEI: A Pre-Trained Transformer-Based Constrained Bayesian Optimization Algorithm

-Code for "Fast and Accurate Bayesian Optimization with Pre-trained Transformers for Constrained Engineering Problems"
+Paper: "Fast and Accurate Bayesian Optimization with Pre-trained Transformers for Constrained Engineering Problems"

-This framework are built using BoTorch and PFNs4BO.
+This framework is built upon BoTorch and PFNs4BO.

+## Introduction